squeaky-pl/japronto/tutorial/1_hello.md

   app.run(debug=True)
   ```

-The source code for all the examples can be found at `https://github.com/squeaky_pl/japronto/tree/master/examples`.
+The source code for all the examples can be found in [examples directory](https://github.com/squeaky_pl/japronto/tree/master/examples).

 Run it
 ------